appseconnect/docs/_posts/ProcessFlow Management/Nodes and Links/2020-12-15-working-with-Start-Node.md

 **Note: You cannot alter a registered URL for any processflow, once SAVED in your organisation.**

-6) Now you need to design your processflow.
+d) design your processflow to integrate your chosen apps.
 [Click Here](/processflow/creating-processflow/) to know more on ProcessFlow creation.

-7) Deploy your designed processflow to your required environment.

-a.
-If your Trigger Type is selected as **Polling**, the steps for deployment will remain same.

-b.
-If your Trigger Type is selected as **Event**, the deployment will not have the **Sync & Retry** step.
+e) Deploy your designed processflow to your required environment.
+For Trigger Type **Event**, the deployment will not have the **Sync & Retry** step.

 [Click Here](/processflow/deploying-and-executing-processfloww/#deploying-processflows-to-environment) for more details ProcessFlow Deployment.

-8) The deployed processflows with Trigger Type **EVENT** will represent with a Black Icon in the [ProcessFlow tab](/deployment/Environment-Management/#pre-requisites) in environment section.
+f) The deployed processflows with Trigger Type **EVENT** will represent with a Black Icon in the [ProcessFlow tab](/deployment/Environment-Management/#pre-requisites) in environment section.

 ![startnode4](\staticfiles\processflow\media\startnode4.PNG)

-Trigger Type **Polling** will have normal representation in the ProcessFlow Tab in Environment Section.

-9) The ProcessFlows needs to be executed once the deployment is over.
-Execution for Trigger Types differs:
+g) The ProcessFlows needs to be executed once the deployment is over.
+For **Event Type**, The execution will on REALTIME basis.
+The RUN button in the designer page will be disabled for **EVENT** Trigger.

-a.
-For **Polling Type**: The execution process will be a normal procedure by clicking on the Execute button.
-For more details on this process, [Click Here](/processflow/deploying-and-executing-processfloww/#executing-deployed-processflow).

-b.
-For **Event Type**: The execution will on REALTIME basis.

-10) You can anytime check your snapshot for the execution status and data survey for both Trigger Types.
+h) You can anytime check your snapshot for the execution status and data survey for both Trigger Types.
 For more details on Snapshot, [Click Here](/processflow/snapshot-processflow/).

 ![startnode5](\staticfiles\processflow\media\startnode5.PNG)

-11) You can also view your Triggered **EVENT** URL, from Environment Section.
+i) You can also view your Triggered **EVENT** URL, from Environment Section.
 Navigate: **Deploy > Environments > Processflow Tab > [Processflow URL](/deployment/Environment-Management/#on-premise-environment-details-page)** (in the context menu).

 ![startnode8](\staticfiles\processflow\media\startnode8.PNG)